 Now you get to have some fun.

-There is no rule saying your pizza has to be round, just roll it out to the shape you want and thickness you want.
-I like my pizzas thin and crispy so I roll mine out really thin.
+There is no rule saying your pizza has to be round, just make it out to the shape you want and thickness you want.
+I like my pizzas thin and crispy so I go for quite thin.

-The dough will stick so flour the surface and your rolling-pin when you are rolling it out.
+The dough will stick so flour the surface shaping.

 I put my pizza stone in the oven (on full) or on my garden grill and let it get really hot.
 REALLY hot!

-So dust your tray, and put your freshly rolled out dough on there.
+So dust your tray, and put your freshly shaped dough on there.